Unlocking Education for Children and Young People with Vision Impairment: Call to Action for Local Authorities

 On your local offer for SEND web page, we call on you to:

-• include the shared language in the CFVI to help frame EHCP reviews and aid CYP VI, their parents and carers in discussing support needs.
+• Include the shared language in the CFVI to help frame Education and Health Care Plan (EHCP) reviews and aid children and young people (CYP) VI, their parents and carers in discussing support needs.

-• presentations on the CFVI to groups of LAs
+• Presentations on the CFVI to groups of Local Authorities (LA).

 For more information, please read our England report: